-However, most customers want to not only understand what they’re spending on cloud services, but also how to allocate that cost among the applications and services they support, and the business units that consume them.
+However, most IT organizations want not only to understand what they’re spending on cloud services, but also how to allocate that cost among the applications and services they support, and the business units that consume them.

 Cloud resources initially came with two types of data that describe them to customers: